Max Watson

-Max Watson (born 3 February 1996) is a Swedish footballer who plays as a centre-back for IFK Norrköping.
+Max Watson (born 3 February 1996) is a Swedish professional footballer who plays as a centre-back for Superettan club Örebro SK.

 Club career

 On 11 January 2022, Watson signed a contract with Slovenian PrvaLiga side Maribor until 2024, on a free transfer.

+On 14 February 2026, Watson terminated his deal with IFK Norrköping and joined Polish second tier side Ruch Chorzów on a deal until June 2026.
+He made five appearances for Ruch.
+Watson left the club at the end of the 2025–26 season after deciding not to extend his contract.

+On 26 August 2026, Watson returned to Sweden to join Superettan club Örebro SK.

 International career

 In 2013, Watson made three appearances for the Swedish under-19 team.

 Personal life

 Watson played handball in his youth, but later opted for football.
 He is of English descent, as his father moved from England to Sweden at the age of 18.